-- Advanced Encryption Standard (AES)

-- Triple Data Encryption Standard (3DES)

-- Rivest-Shamir-Adleman Cryptography (RSA),

-- Elliptic Curve Cryptography (EC)

-- Secure Hash Algorithm SHA-2 (optional SW library)

-- Secure Hash Algorithm by Hardware (optional HW Hash)
+- Advanced Encryption Standard (AES) - Secure hardware based cryptographic services by the optional software AES - Triple Data Encryption Standard (TDES) - Secure hardware based cryptographic services by the optional software TDES - Rivest-Shamir-Adleman Cryptography (RSA), - Elliptic Curve Cryptography (EC) - Secure hardware based cryptographic services by the optional software SHA - Secure Hash Algorithm by Hardware (optional HW Hash)

-The cryptographic libraries RSA, EC, SHA-2 and the Toolbox library are delivery options.
+The cryptographic libraries SCL, RSA, EC, SHA-2 and the Toolbox library are delivery options.
 Therefore the TOE may come with free combinations of or even without these libraries.
-In the case of coming without one or any combination of the cryptographic libraries RSA, EC and SHA-2, the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or SHA-2.
+In the case of coming without one or any combination of the cryptographic libraries SCL, RSA, EC and SHA-2, the TOE does not provide the additional specific security functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or SHA-2 and/or SCL based Advanced Encryption Standard (AES) and/or SCL based Triple Data Encryption Standard (TDES).
 The Toolbox library is no cryptographic library and provides no additional specific security functionality.
 If RSA, EC or Toolbox libraries are part of the shipment, the Base Library is automatically included.
-The Base Library does not proved additional specific functionality.
+The Base Library does not provide additional specific functionality.

-This TOE can come with both crypto co-processors accessible, or with a blocked SCP or with a blocked Crypto2304T, or with both crypto co-processors blocked.
+This TOE can come with both crypto coprocessors accessible, or with a blocked SCP or with a blocked Crypto@2304T, or with both crypto coprocessors blocked.
 The blocking depends on the customer demands prior to the production of the hardware.
-In case the SCP is blocked, no AES and DES computation supported by hardware is possible.
-In case the Crypto2304T is blocked, no RSA and EC computation supported by hardware is possible.
+In case the SCP is blocked, no AES and DES computation supported by hardware is possible (neither solely hardware based nor SCL based).
+In case the Crypto@2304T is blocked, no RSA and EC computation supported by hardware is possible.
 The use of the SHA-2 library is also possible with both crypto coprocessors blocked.
-No accessibility of the deselected cryptographic co-processors is without impact on any other security policy of the TOE; it is exactly equivalent to the situation where the user decides just not to use the cryptographic co-processors.
+No accessibility of the deselected cryptographic coprocessors is without impact on any other security policy of the TOE; it is exactly equivalent to the situation where the user decides just not to use the cryptographic coprocessors.